18F/handbook/_pages/about-us/offices/washington-dc.md

 The guest wireless network in the building is GSA Guest.
 The password changes monthly.
 To obtain the current password, type &ldquo;GSA Wireless&rdquo; into any room on Slack and the current password will pop up.

-Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username and password.
+Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username (`ENT\username`) and password.

 ## Where are the&hellip;